ariguillegp/archlinux/installation/install.md

     # GRUB_ENABLE_CRYPTODISK=y

-If you have an Intel or AMD CPU, enable microcode updates in addition.
+If you have an Intel CPU, enable microcode updates in addition.

     # pacman -S intel-ucode
-    # pacman -S amd-ucode

 Generate GRUB's configuration file: